 The research program in the LaRonde laboratory is focused on using structural, biochemical and biophysical techniques to understand protein function in various processes.
 The lab has been heavily involved in research of the protein-protein and protein-RNA interactions in the process of biogenesis of the eukaryotic ribosome, and has contributed to the study of protein assemblies and function in mycobacterial pathogenesis.

-Dr. Lee's research interestst include host-pathogen interactions, in particular, molecular mechanisms of pathogenesis for Pseudomonas aeruginosa, and allosteric regulation of molecular complexes.
+Dr. Lee's research interests include host-pathogen interactions, in particular, molecular mechanisms of pathogenesis for Pseudomonas aeruginosa, chronic biofilm-based infections, bacterial signal transduction and allosteric regulation of molecular complexes.

 Research in our laboratory is directed at understanding the molecular basis of ligand recognition by cell surface receptors of the immune system.
 Several classes of recognition molecules are under study: antibodies, T cell receptors (TCRs), natural killer (NK) cell receptors, and variable lymphocyte receptors (VLRs).

 Dr. McIver's research program focuses on the molecular mechanisms by which pathogenic streptococci as well as other Gram-positive bacterial pathogens (e.g., MRSA, Enterococcus) regulate their virulence repertoire in response to host signals.
 The group A streptococcus is an important pathogen strictly limited to infections of humans, eliciting primarily self-limiting purulent infections (strep throat) as well as severe and often fatal invasive disorders (necrotizing fasciitis, streptococcal toxic shock syndrome).